John Beazley: Later life

 Beazley retired in 1956, but continued to work until his death in Oxford, on 6 May 1970.
 His personal archive was purchased by the University of Oxford in 1964.
 It was originally accommodated in the Ashmolean Museum, but in 2007 it moved into the Ioannou Centre for Classical and Byzantine Studies as part of the new Classical Art Research Centre.

 Honours

 Beazley was elected as a Fellow of the British Academy (FBA) in 1927.
+He was elected to the American Philosophical Society in 1943.
 In 1954, he was elected a Foreign Honorary Member of the American Academy of Arts and Sciences.

-Beazley was appointed a Knight Bachelor in 1949, and therefore granted the title sir.
+Beazley was appointed a Knight Bachelor in 1949, and therefore granted the title Sir.
 He was appointed to the Order of the Companions of Honour in the 1959 New Year Honours "for services to scholarship".